gamesbook/pyprototypr/docs/worked_example.rst

 You can see that the ``Create()`` instruction has now been expanded with a list of new details appearing inside the brackets.
-These items are called *properties* and with` each property is separated by a ",".
+These items are called *properties* and each property is separated by a ",".
 Each **property** is defined by a name, followed by an "=" (equals) sign, and then a value of some kind.